 Yoho National Park - Canada

 I have to admit, before visiting the Jasper National Park I wasn’t even aware that apart from the Banff National Park there are more National Parks in the Canadian Rockies and was surprised when I saw the sign of the Yoho National Park.
-Actually, there is another one, the Kootenay National Park north from Jasper, which I didn’t visit this time.
+Actually, there is another one, the Kootenay National Park north from Jasper, which I didn’t visit.
 I had already planned driving through the Yoho National Park and wanted to visit some sites in it without knowing that they’re not part of the Jasper or Banff National Parks.
 It seems to be a smaller area than these two, but can absolutely offer a lot as well and lies in between these two well-known national parks heading west from there and is already part of British Columbia.
 This also means, that I finally reached the western most province in Canada and my road trip was almost over.
 But not yet, so have a look yourself at this beautiful nature sites, so here you go.

 Emerald Lake